evo-company/hiku/docs/guide/introduction.rst

       http_server = make_server('localhost', 5000, app)
       http_server.serve_forever()

-This is the simplest Graph_ with only one Field_ in the Root_ edge.
+This is the simplest :py:class:`~hiku.graph.Graph` with only one :py:class:`~hiku.graph.Field` in the :py:class:`~hiku.graph.Root` edge.
 You can try to query this field using special web console, which will start when we will try to run our module:

 .. code-block:: shell